StarRocks/starrocks/docs/deployment/deploy_manually.md

 ## Step 1: Start the Leader FE node

-The following procedures are performed on the FE instances.
+The following procedures are performed on an FE instance.

 1. Create a dedicated directory for metadata storage.
 We recommend storing metadata in a separate directory from the FE deployment files.
 Make sure that this directory exists and that you have write access to it.